BUGS-NYU/schedge/README.md

 plan their courses.

 ### Setup
+To check you work, run `gradle check`.

-Run `docker-compose build` and then `docker-compose up` to run the application.
+To run the application, fist compile it with `gradle build`, then run `docker-compose build` to build a docker image, and `docker-compose up` to run the application.

 ### Code organization
-- Kotlin code generally handles IO and APIs
+- Kotlin code handles IO
-- Java code handles business logic
+- Java code handles business logic (right now just parsing)